lilyweiei/us-accident-streamlit-app/README.md

 # U.S. Accident Severity Prediction App (Streamlit + Docker)

 This project is a Streamlit-based web application that predicts the severity of traffic accidents in the U.S. using real-time environmental features.
-It includes a pre-trained Random Forest model, interactive visualizations, and a full Dockerized setup for quick deployment.
+It includes a pre-trained histgradientboost model, interactive visualizations, and a full Dockerized setup for quick deployment.

 ## 🔍 Features

 - 🌐 Interactive web UI built with Streamlit
 - 📊 Visual analytics of accident data (weather, location, time)
-- 🤖 ML model prediction (Random Forest)
+- 🤖 ML model prediction (Histgradientboost Model)
 - 📦 One-command Docker deployment
 - 📁 Sample dataset and model included